DeeLawless/imagesearch/README.md

 **Deployed example [here](ADD).**

 ## What it does
-Returns image search results for a given search term.
+Returns an array of image objects for a given search term.

 Use `?offser=x` to set the number of results you would like returned.